cf-toolsuite/cf-butler/README.md

 E.g., if you had a configuration file named `application-pws.yml`

 ```
-./gradlew bootRun -Dspring.profiles.active=pws
+./mvnw spring-boot:run -Dspring.profiles.active=pws
 ```

-> See the [samples](samples) directory for some examples of configuration when deploying to [Pivotal Web Services](https://login.run.pivotal.io/login) or [PCF One](https://login.run.pcfone.io/login).
+> See the [samples](samples) directory for some examples of configuration when deploying to [VMware Tanzu Web Services](https://login.run.tanzu.vmware.com/login) or [PCF One](https://login.run.pcfone.io/login).

 For an exhaustive listing of all overridable configuration properties consult [ButlerCfEnvProcessor.java](https://github.com/pacphi/cf-butler/blob/master/src/main/java/io/pivotal/cfapp/config/ButlerCfEnvProcessor.java).